 2017: created tailor-made pre-harvest lots for connected roasters, first natural, triple A and single variety lots, 1st, 5th and 7th place in the Cup of Excellence, partnered with many new producers.

 Only optimal ripe cherries are picked, depulped and then put into fermentation tanks for about 14-20 hours depending on how rainy or sunny it is.
 It then goes to the washing channel where it is soaked with clean water until it is 100% clean.
 Immediately after, the wet parchment goes to Beneficio La Guadalupana in Ocotal to dry on raised beds and 100% shaded.
 The drying process takes about 12-18 days depending on the weather.

 Relative PRICE BREAKDOWN:

 The percentage of the sales price that Expocamo pays the farmers for their wet parchment.
-In most cases, this means they receive more than double the price they would get from the open market.
+In most cases, this means they receive more than 100% over the market price.

 Total costs of drying and dry processing the coffee owed to Expocamo.
 Founder Francisco is known in the region for his coffee quality expertise and ensures that wet parchment from his partner farmers is dried to perfection on his raised beds, and processed / sorted / graded in state of the art equipment before exporting.